bowringjb/tinyanim-tween-library/README.md

 Along with setting the animation length and fps the animation object should contain an array of elements which you wish to animate.
 The elements contain channel objects which should contain a label for the target channel and a further sub array of actual keyframes and their data.
 The elements content property contains the actual html you wish to present on stage.

 After you have defined your animation you need to provide an element into which the animation can be rendered.
-At the moment you must specify the container as a string containing the elements id, so an example container may look like this:
+At the moment you must specify the container as a string containing the element's id.
+So an example container may look like this:

 ```html
 <div id="Content" style="position:relative; width:300px; height:250px; overflow:hidden">